This Chicken Francese recipe is an absolute favorite of ours. It’s so flavorful and bursting with flavor.

 - 4 eggs

-- 4 tablespoon fresh parsley chopped (divided...2 tablespoons for batter, 2 for garnish)
+- 4 tbsp fresh parsley chopped (divided...2 tablespoons for batter, 2 for garnish)

-- 4 tablespoons olive oil divided...2 tablespoons for sautéing the chicken, and then 2 more for the sauce
+- 4 tbsp olive oil divided...2 tablespoons for sautéing the chicken, and then 2 more for the sauce

 - 4 tablespoons unsalted butter divided...2 for sautéing the chicken, 2 for the sauce